-I will sign my name to show that I will follow these rules.

-Student #1 Name (Print) Grade
+I will sign n ny name to show that I will follow these rul les.
+Student #1 Grade

-Student #2 Name (Print) Grade
+Student #2 Grade

-Student #3 Name (Print) Grade
+Student #3 Grade

 Date Signed

+Parent/Guardian Permission

-Parent/Guardian Permission I have read this Responsible Use Agreement and have discussed it with my child(ren).
-We agree that by my signature, I give my permission for my child(ren) to use the school's network and access the Internet with a personal or school Chromebook.
+I have read this Responsible Use Agreement and have discingive my permission for my child(ren) to use the school's ne Chromebook. ussed it with my child(ren).
+We agree that by my signature, I etwork and access the Internet with a personal or school

 Parent/Guardian Name (Print)

-Parent/Guardian Signature -
+Parent/Guardian Signature

 Date Signed